syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/tooltip.md

 ## Tooltip label style

-You can change the appearance of the tooltip text like fill, stroke, and padding around the text using the [`Tooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Tooltip) property.
+Change the appearance of the tooltip text like fill, stroke, and padding around the text using the [`Tooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Tooltip) property.

 {% tabs %}